Dayasuvagiya/Happy-health/README.md

 ![Website responsiveness on multiple screen sizes](documentation/images/kyros.png)

 Welcome to Kyros!
 This website has been built using Django, incorporating custom Python, HTML, and CSS elements.
 Our platform caters to both small and large organizations, providing a seamless and paperless solution for effortlessly inputting employee information.
-Users have the ability to create profiles, enabling them to efficiently manage and add employee details to their database.
+Users have the ability Register and Login, enabling them to efficiently manage and add employee details to their database.

 [Live link to Kyros](https://kyros-emp-mgt-c05d2ad42403.herokuapp.com/)